 An elementary study of the principles of economics related to relative scarcity and resource allocation.
 The course provides a basic study of a market economy and various kinds of market structures.
 Some time is devoted to cost and to labor economics.
 Should be taken before ECN101.
-Prerequisite: MAT095 (or higher) and eligible forENG101.
-Recommended: MAT137.
-This is a"D" course.
+Prerequisite: Eligible for either ENG101E or ENG101 and eligible for either MAT137E or MAT137.
+(Existin g course, published September 2013) (Updated November 2014)